 - If you're playing this game with a group of children, give each child a different colour glitter.
-When they have all finished touching things, you'll be able to look at whose 'germs' spread to who. - If you use different coloured germs you could tell each child they have a different type of germ, for example that green glitter is cold germs and red glitter diarrhoea germs.
+When they have all finished touching things, you'll be able to look at whose 'germs' spread to who. - If you use different coloured germs you could tell each child they have a different type of germ, for example that green glitter is cold germs and red where the coloured You could them tells about the coloured them. - glitter diarrhoea germs.
 You could them talk about who caught the diseases when the germs spread, saying for example, 'Jane has green cold germs on her nose, she's caught a cold."
-For older children you could use germs names like 'influenza' and 'salmonella'.

-• Be aware that some kids might find the idea of having germs on their hands unappealing or downright scary.
+For older children you could use germs names like 'influenza' and 'salmonella'. - Be aware that some kids might find the idea of having germs on their hands unappealing or downright scary.
 It's understandable because kids might associate germs with illness and days spent in bed and away from playing and other things they love.
 Be sure to explain that the germs are only pretend and will not really cause sickness.
 However, if your child still seems hesitant or scared, use a pair of cut out paper hands instead- run a glue stick over them before pouring the glitter so that it sticks.